 This Stratocaster was previously owned by Johnny D. Wyker, who mentioned it in an interview with Swampland.com.
-According to him, Duane got it from him in 1966/67 for some hash.
+According to him, Duane got it from him in late 1968 for some hash.

 Duane gave this Stratocaster to Delaney Bramlett in 1970.
 He would allegedly often show up with the guitar, which Delaney loved to play when he would jam with Delaney and Bonnie.
 It was part of the band’s arsenal, sometimes also played by Dickey Betts, as late as February 1970.

 It is perhaps important to note that this guitar should not be confused with a similar Stratocaster that Duane was photographed with during Muscle Shoals sessions, as there are obvious visual differences between the two – main being the headstock.
 The 1961 Fender Stratocaster features a small-sized headstock, while Duane’s Muscle Schals Stratocaster had a larger transition-style headstock.
 For photos of the second Strat please visit our article about Duane Allman’s 1960s Fender Stratocaster.